raleighlittles/iTunesDB-Parser/README.md

 Because iPodLinux isn't maintained anymore, I was worried that the website (and thus the iTunesDB wiki) would be taken down at some point, so I downloaded the documentation.

 Both the original website, and a markdown-formatted version are in the `itunesdb_docs` folder.

+## Limitations

+There is a known issue where, sometimes, not all of a user's songs are corrected detected from the iTunesDB file.
+I am still unsure what causes this issue but its been observed with more recent iTunesDB files.
+If this happens to you, please open an issue and be prepared to provide extra information about your system.

 # Code and usage